 The Pinacoteca houses a collection from the famous Sienese school of artists.
 The majority of the pieces within its walls are in the form of large, religious alterpieces embellished with gold.
 For those used to looking at paintings on canvas, these offer a fascinating view of a very distinct style of art.

 If you look closely, you can actually see the process in which these panels were gradually built upon, layer by layer, until they took the form you see in front of you.
-If you have a keen interest in exploring this style of art and are wondering what to do in Siena Italy, then visiting the Pinacoteca is an absolute must.
+If this style of art interests you, don’t miss it.

 At the gallery, you will find works by Duccio di Buoninsegna, Simone Martini and the Lorenzetti brothers, as well as works from the Renaissance period by 15th century painters such as Giovanni di Paolo, Sano di Pietro, Sassetta and Domenico di Bartolo.